jamerson/stocks-service/README.md

 ### Unit tests

 During the package creation, all unit test are executed.
-To re-executed them, go to `stockservice` folder and execute the following command:
+To re-executed them, go to `stockservice` folder and run the following command:

 ```sh
 ./mvnw test